Prothrombin Time (PT) & INR

 Introduction

-The PT assay works by measuring the amount of time it takes for prothrombin to be converted to thrombin.
+The prothrombin time (PT) test works by measuring the amount of time it takes for prothrombin to be converted to thrombin.
 Prothrombin is a protein that is produced by the liver, and it is essential for blood clotting.
 Thrombin is an enzyme that converts fibrinogen to fibrin, which is the main component of blood clots.

-The PT assay is performed by mixing a sample of the patient’s blood with a reagent that contains tissue factor and calcium.
+The prothrombin time (PT) test is performed by mixing a sample of the patient’s blood with a reagent that contains tissue factor and calcium.
 Tissue factor is a protein that activates the coagulation cascade, which is the series of events that leads to blood clot formation.
 Calcium is also required for blood clotting.

 The time it takes for a clot to form is measured in seconds.
-The normal range for the PT assay is 10 to 13 seconds.
-A prolonged PT assay indicates that it is taking longer for the blood to clot than normal.
+The normal range for the prothrombin time (PT) is 10 to 13 seconds.
+A prolonged prothrombin time (PT) indicates that it is taking longer for the blood to clot than normal.
 This can be caused by a variety of factors, including:

-The PT assay is a valuable tool for diagnosing and monitoring bleeding and clotting disorders.
+The prothrombin time (PT) test is a valuable tool for diagnosing and monitoring bleeding and clotting disorders.
 It is also used to monitor the effectiveness of blood thinners, such as warfarin.

 Principle of Prothrombin Time (PT)

-The prothrombin time (PT) assay is based on the principle that the conversion of prothrombin to thrombin is the final step in the extrinsic coagulation pathway.
+The prothrombin time (PT) test is based on the principle that the conversion of prothrombin to thrombin is the final step in the extrinsic coagulation pathway.

 The extrinsic coagulation pathway is activated by tissue factor, which is released from damaged tissues.
 Tissue factor activates factor VII, which in turn activates factor X. Factor X then activates factor IX, which in turn activates factor II (prothrombin).
 Prothrombin is converted to thrombin in the presence of calcium.